heyjustinkim/portfolio/src/pages/about.md

 - Read books.
 Some of my favorite genres include detective fiction, religion, and horror.
 - Collect music!
 I love supporting indie artists on Bandcamp.
 - Practice divination.
 I'm an avid Tarot reader and enjoy learning other systems such as Lenormand, I-Ching, and dice divination.
 Disclaimer: As a Buddhist, I personally don't read fortunes.
+- Help apprentices as a [DIA Mentor](https://www.diadesign.io/2022-new-year-new-mentors/).
+We're always looking for more mentors to help us out!
 - Organize for San Gabriel Valley UX.
 Come [hang out](https://sgvux.design/) with us!